Warriston Cemetery: Monuments of architectural note

-The Robertson mortuary chapel was erected in 1865 for Mary Ann Robertson (1826–1858), daughter of Brigadier-General Manson of the Bombay Artillery.
+The Robertson Mausoleum was erected in 1865 for Mary Ann Robertson (1826–1858), daughter of Brigadier-General Manson of the Bombay Artillery.
 The white marble shrine contained a sculpture of a reclining female figure, and was topped by a red glass roof, leading to the local nickname, the Tomb of the Red Lady.
-The monument was heavily vandalised and had to be demolished in the late 1980s.
+The effigy of Mrs. Robertson and a series of incised scenes representing the Lord's Prayer on the exterior of the mausoleum were carved by sculptor Henry Stormonth Leifchild (1823–1884) The monument was heavily vandalised in the 1980s and 1990s and had to be demolished.

 Sir James Young Simpson's grave remains visible but the lower section has been infilled with earth to provide space for further burial.

 Several eminent sculptors' work is found in the cemetery, including a fine portrait of William Young, horticulturist (1816–1896) by William Birnie Rhind, a monument to Robert Bryson by Thomas Stuart Burnett, and a wealth of fine ornate Celtic crosses by the McGlashens.
 A sizeable arched pedestal to the Rev James Peddie (d.
 1845) by John Dick Peddie is also of note.